dasic002/off-i-go/README.md

 - [Timmy O'Mahony Blog's](https://timmyomahony.com/blog/the-missing-gfk-model-manager-for-django-models/) article helped me understand what GFK was and how it could be used.
 - [Generic Relations](https://docs.djangoproject.com/en/3.2/ref/contrib/contenttypes/#generic-relations) helped me build models that needed to become more generic across the models.
 - [PawfectMatch project](https://github.com/Julia-Wagner/PawfectMatch-API/blob/main/medias/models.py) taught me about the simple implementation of CloudinaryVideoStorage to be able to upload videos without a lot more prep work like finding another library or implementing Cloudinary's Python SDK.
+- [Video on building User Stories](https://www.youtube.com/watch?v=7hoGqhb6qAs) - a different reference to help me get the mindset of the user story building.
 - Copilot AI within GitHub was used to help generate the basis of Acceptance Criteria and Tasks of our User Stories issues.

 ### Content